Why Does My Butternut Squash Soup Taste Bitter? Tips to Fix & Prevent

 3. Using Spoiled or Damaged Squash

-Squash that is starting to lose its shape or been subjected to temperatures that are extreme could produce bitter compounds.
-Be sure to inspect your squash for discoloration, soft spots or a distinctive scent prior to use.
+Squash that is starting to lose its shape or has been subjected to extreme temperatures could produce bitter compounds.
+Be sure to inspect your squash for discoloration, soft spots or a distinctive scent before use.

 4. Overcooking and Caramelization Gone Wrong

-The overcooking of squash may cause the burning of natural sugars, resulting in bitter burnt and bitter taste.
+The overcooking of squash may cause the burning of natural sugars, resulting in and bitter taste.
 Caramelization can improve sweetness, however, excessive browning can cause unpleasant flavors.

 5. Adding Bitter Ingredients

-Certain ingredients, such as excessive amounts of ginger, garlic or even too bitter spices can make soups too sweet and sour.
+Certain ingredients, such as excessive amounts of ginger, garlic, or even bitter spices can make soups too sweet and sour.

 How to Identify a Good Butternut Squash